codevivi/admin-login-add-users/README.md

-# 🪧 Express login and save users to json file
+# 🪧 Express admin

+2023-03-17 & 2023-03-22 workshop tasks

 ## 📋 About

-Learning node express routing.

-This is simple login admin page made with node express server.
+This is simple admin page made with node express server.

-After task was done, to practice more, added extra functionality to logout, display user name and pass some messages thought url queries.
+Login, logout with express-session.

+Add more admin users, edit, delete users.

 Database - json file;

-No validations;

-**Login, logout- just redirects, can be easily bypased.**
+Validation: do not allow duplicate emails;

 🎯 **Goals:**

 [link to task (lt)](./README-task-lt.md)

-### Task 1 (30min)
+### Task 1

 Create login page with a form of two fields: email and password.